SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 A clear benefit of X in the prevention of Y could not be identified in this analysis.
 Only trace amounts of X were detected in ...

-## Reporting Results
+## Highlighting significant, interesting or surprising results

-> Highlighting significant, interesting or surprising results
+↑ Reporting Results

 Interestingly, the X was observed to ...
 Interestingly, this correlation is related to ...